-- Concerns about a child or a disclosure should be immediately raised with the DSL who will help decide whether a referral to I-ART or other support is appropriate in accordance with the SCP Continuum of Need.
-Staff member to complete a safeguarding concern report form and submit to DSL. - If school are uncertain about whether a concern raised should be referred to I-ART, a consultation will be sought with the Local Authority SCIE team to seek further support and guidance.
+- Concerns about a child or a disclosure should be immediately raised with the DSL who will help decide whether a referral to I-ART or other support is appropriate in accordance with the SCP Continuum of Need. - If school are uncertain about whether a concern raised should be referred to I-ART, a consultation will be sought with the Local Authority SCIE team to seek further support and guidance.
 If there is a TAF in place, the school will consult the TAF advisor. - If a referral is needed, the DSL should make this rapidly and have the necessary systems in place to enable this to happen.
-However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made, they can, and should, consider making a referral themselves. - The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - If after a referral the child's situation does not appear to be improving, the designated safeguarding lead (or the person that made the referral) should press for reconsideration to ensure their concerns have been addressed, and most importantly the child's situation improves (using the escalation and resolution policy). - If a child is in immediate danger or is at risk of harm a referral should be made to I-ART and/or the police immediately.
-Anybody can make a referral. - Where referrals are not made by the DSL, the DSL should be informed as soon as possible. - All incidents are logged on CPOMS.
+However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made, they can, and should, consider making a referral themselves. - The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - If after a referral the child's situation does not appear to be improving, the designated safeguarding lead (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves (using the escalation and resolution policy). - If a child is in immediate danger or is at risk of harm a referral should be made to I-ART and/or the police immediately.
+Anybody can make a referral. - Where referrals are not made by the DSL, the DSL should be informed as soon as possible.